fabmob/e-mission-docs/docs/manage/adding_limesurvey_support.md

 ___

-## Recommendation
+## Check everything before sending the survey!

+!!! warning
-We recommend to check everything before actually sending the survey :
+    Before sending the LimeSurvey survey, we also ecommend to check everything before actually sending the survey :

 1. Create the survey spec and query as explained in [Pushing Surveys from the Server to the Phone](pushing_surveys_from_the_server_to_the_phone.md)
     1. Use option -n for testing the query without sending the survey